ogunlao/ogunlao.github.io/_posts/2020-04-26-you_dont_really_know_softmax.md

 - calculate the sum $\sum{e^x} = e^{10} + e^2 + e^{40} + e^4 = 2.353...e^{17}$
 - then, divide each $x_i$ by the sum to give $sm(x) = [9.35762297e^{-14}, 3.13913279e^{-17}, 1.00000000e^{+00}, 2.31952283e^{-16}]$

-This can be easily inplemented in a numerical library like numpy,
+This can be easily implemented in a numerical library like numpy,
 ```
 >> import numpy as np
 def softmax(x):